skrecc/MobileDeviceDevelopmentInCSharp/README.md

 React Native is a framework developed by Facebook for building cross-platform mobile applications using JavaScript.
 React Native can be used with C# through projects like React Native for Xamarin https://microsoft.github.io/react-native-windows/docs/native-code-language-choice

+## Conclusion
+Before decision to use multi platform mobile device app development is always needed to evaluate following considerations:
+*  Evaluate the complexity (especially UI complexity) of your app, mostly platform specifics will have to implemented separately
+*  If high performance or utilize platform-specific optimizations is needed then native development may be a better choice
+*  Collect platforms you need to target and evaluate their support
+*  Evaluate development timeline and budget for your project.
+Here single code base can be benefitial.